Project Overview

 - Expand IMU-based motion analysis and sensor fusion

-Media and Documentation
+Project Media and Documentation

 The MAG-V web interface was built directly into the rover firmware and served from the ESP32 over the rover's local Wi-Fi access point.
 The interface included a home/status page, a classic controller, a virtual joystick controller, live telemetry, radar-style ultrasonic visualization, payload controls, servo controls, and emergency-stop controls.